lawrencefeng17/lawrencefeng17.github.io/_posts/2024-12-17-Multimodal_Interp.md

 ## Conclusion

 The work done here was brief and exploratory, but I thought it might be interesting to share.
+It's my first time playing with SAEs!

 I'd like to learn more about the latest directions in mechanistic interpretability and work being done to theoretically ground sparse dictionary learning as a method for neural network interpretability.
-I'm also curious to know how the field of mechanistic interpretability will evolve as timelines shorten.
+I'm also curious to learn more about theories of impact of Mechanistic Interpretability, especially as timelines shorten.

 ## Links